 - The straws they serve with drinks are paper straws.
 We appreciate this for the environment.
 But paper straws quickly get yucky and start to disintegrate.
 After we took the photo of our drinks right after they were handed to us, I swapped my straw for the silicone reusable one I always carry with me.
 (It's the best!)

 - We had our Kindles on hand in case we wanted to read during the trip.

 We also ALWAYS travel with a Bug Bite Thing.
-It’s the only thing that consistently works to remove the itch when we get bitten!
-(It’s truly amazing!)
+It's the only thing that consistently removes the itch when we get bitten!
+(It's truly amazing!)

 Catalina Express and the Environment